jmyers7/book/_build/html/_sources/chapters/14-stat-infer.md

 The probability distribution of a statistic $T$ is called the _sampling distribution_ of $T$.
 ```

-In general, however, computing the sampling distributions is difficult.
+In general, computing the sampling distributions of statistics is difficult.
 But if we actually have _observed_ data $x_1,x_2,\ldots,x_m$, then (as you will explore in the programming assignment) there is a resampling method known as _bootstrapping_ that yields approximations to sampling distributions.
 An example is given by the histogram (with KDE) on the right-hand side of the following figure, where a histogram (with KDE) of the empirical distribution of an observed dataset is given on the left-hand side:

 ```{code-cell} ipython3
 :tags: [hide-input]